 you’re not deeper in the assist: be evil, not deep.
 All actions reverb,

 petrified?
-Sure, look in my doomed pants without thinking.
-You lie down
+Peer in my doomed shorts without theory.
+You lie down to

-to protest planetary rotation.
-Most of what happens here gives motion a
+protest planetary rotation.
+Most of what happens here gives motion a bad

-bad name?
+name?
 If people still prance, your hate’s paltry.
 Cheer up.
-I
+I suggest

-suggest pussy.
+pussy.
 So it can flee.
 Interpret for its needs, then flee.
-We’ll
+We’ll hump

 Love the girl who leaves till you’re tinier

 than she, the scissors turning in her voice, depressed a lot.
-Mauled
+Maul

 yourself a god for petty others’ petty takings.
 You can’t even spit